szabgab/slides/ruby/net_http.md

 ## GET URL that does not exist (404 error)
 {id: get-urr-that-does-not-to-exist}

-Here we deliberatly created a URL that does not exist on the HTTPbin web server.
+Here we deliberately created a URL that does not exist on the HTTPbin web server.
 In this case the response was not Net::HTTPOK, so Ruby executed the `else` part of our program.
 The code was `404` and the response message was `NOT FOUND`.
 I am sure you have already encountered links that returned this error message.
 BTW you can try to visit the URLs using your regular browser as well to see the same response.